p4u/p4u.github.io/_posts/2016-10-10-luks-telegram.md

 1. Include the busybox-curl root filesystem in tar.gz format to the standard initram image
 2. Include the telegram_alert script to the initram image
-3. Include an initram script which will be executed automatically to: Uncompress the busybox-curl filessystem.
-Chroot to it.
-And execute the telegram script.
+3. Include an initram script which will be executed automatically to:
+  * Uncompress the busybox-curl filessystem.
+  * Chroot to it
+  * Execute the telegram script

 So in our VPS server we will copy four new files (find all of them attached to this post):

 1. The root filesystem containing busybox, CURL and SSL: /etc/initramfs-tools/root/busycurl.tar.gz